History of the People's Republic of China: Domestic affairs

-At the same time, Premier Zhu Rongji's economic policies held China's economy strong during the Asian Financial Crisis.
+At the same time, Premier Zhu Rongji's economic policies held China's economy strong during the 1997 Asian financial crisis.
 Economic growth averaged at 8% annually, pushed back by the 1998 Yangtze River Floods.
 Standards of living improved significantly, although a wide urban-rural wealth gap was created as China saw the reappearance of the middle class.
 Wealth disparity between the Eastern coastal regions and the Western hinterlands continued to widen by the day, prompting government programs to "develop the West", taking on ambitious projects such as the Qinghai–Tibet railway.
 However, rampant corruption continued despite Premier Zhu's anti-corruption campaign that executed many officials.
-Corruption alone is estimated to amount to the equivalent of anywhere from 10 to 20 percent of China's GDP.
+Corruption alone is estimated to amount to the equivalent of anywhere from 10 to 20 per cent of China's GDP.

 To sustain the increased electricity consumption, the Three Gorges Dam was built, attracting supporters and widespread criticism.
 Environmental pollution became a very serious problem as Beijing was frequently hit by sandstorms as a result of desertification.

 In 1990s, Project 211 and Project 985 were launched for higher education in China.

 Foreign relations

 In November 1991, China joined the Asia-Pacific Economic Cooperation.
 The 1990s saw the peaceful Handover of Hong Kong and Macau by the United Kingdom and Portugal respectively to China.
 Hong Kong and Macau mostly continued their own governance, retaining independence in their economic, social, and judicial systems until 2019, when Beijing tried to expand national powers in the face of large-scale protests in Hong Kong.

 Jiang Zemin and Bill Clinton exchanged state visits, but Sino-American relations took very sour turns at the end of the decade, especially after the third Taiwan Strait Crisis.
 On 7 May 1999, during the Kosovo War, U.S. aircraft bombed the Chinese embassy in Belgrade.
 The U.S. government claimed the strike was due to bad intelligence and false target identification.
 Inside the United States, the Cox Report stated that China had been stealing various top United States military secrets.
 In 2001, a United States surveillance plane collided with a Chinese fighter jet over international waters near Hainan, inciting further outrage with the Chinese public, already dissatisfied with the United States.

 After a decade of talks, China was finally admitted into the World Trade Organization in 2001.
 The same year saw the establishment of the Shanghai Cooperation Organisation.
-In August 2002, due to the efforts of the renowned mathematician Shiing-Shen Chern, the quadrennial International Congress of Mathematicians was held in Beijing — the first time in a developing country, with Chern being the honorary president of the Congress and Wu Wenjun being the president.
+In August 2002, due to the efforts of the renowned mathematician Shiing-Shen Chern, the quadrennial International Congress of Mathematicians was held in Beijing – the first time in a developing country, with Chern being the honorary president of the Congress and Wu Wenjun being the president.